MixinNetwork/mixin/doc/mixin-kernel-technical-paper.md

 ### 7.1 Proposal model

 There is no single network-wide leader slot.
 A node leads snapshots on its own chain, and concurrent node chains allow multiple proposals to be in flight without placing every transfer behind one producer.
 Mint, node-pledge, node-remove, and custodian update/slash transactions use the deterministic type-specific owner election in `electSnapshotNode`.
-A node-accept transaction instead originates on the candidate's own round-zero chain, while cancel follows its own membership workflow; it is therefore too broad to describe every membership operation as using the same election function.
+A node-accept transaction instead originates on the candidate's own round-zero chain, so not every membership operation uses the election function.

-Ordinary transaction routing is readiness-aware and normally selects one temporary proposal owner.
-From the locally known working set, the router keeps chains whose cache round is initialized and whose timestamp can still fit the current round or advance through a valid external reference.
-The local chain has two additional requirements: a quorum of graph reports must show that its head has been broadcast, and a quorum must show that it is not behind.
-Among ready chains, the first eight bytes of the transaction hash plus the current round-gap time bucket select one owner.
-If the local node is selected, it keeps the batch instead of forwarding it elsewhere; otherwise it sends one ordinary transaction bundle to the selected node.
-If no chain appears ready, a minute-rotating fallback chooses an accepted node and may also include a recently advancing head.
+Ordinary transaction routing is readiness-aware.
+A node that can propose on its own initialized, nonzero cache round retains its local batch; the local chain additionally requires graph-report quorums showing that its head has been broadcast and is not behind.
+When forwarding is needed, the router first identifies chains whose final-round start is no more than one minute old.
+It restricts candidates to that leading set only when the set itself contains at least $\lfloor 2n/3\rfloor+1$ working nodes; otherwise it evaluates every working accepted node, preventing a recently advancing minority from monopolizing routing.
+It then keeps chains whose timestamp can fit the current round or advance through a valid external reference.

+Among ready candidates, the first eight bytes of the transaction hash plus a one-minute wall-clock bucket select one temporary owner.
+If no chain is ready, the same hash-and-minute rule selects a fallback from all working accepted nodes.
+During minutes whose minute field is congruent to `1 mod 5`, the router may also send to that full-set selection when it differs from the ready owner.
+This periodic second destination gives nodes outside the current leading view a chance to receive work.

 This owner selection is a queueing heuristic, not a consensus election.
 Nodes may have different readiness views, retries may choose a later owner, and fallback routing can duplicate delivery.
 Safety still comes from transaction conflict checks, per-chain duplicate guards, and quorum validation of every snapshot.